kum9748ar/mongodb-hackathon/README.md

 - css

 # About
-This is a basic web application used of filter out data of various working professionals in different countries
+This is a basic web application used of filter out data of various working professionals in different companies
 ## one can filter out data
 - based on ratings
 - based on company